Writing better narration scripts | Amazing Voice

 Script Guidelines

-Ready to write your script?
-Follow these guidelines as you go so we can make your script come to life just as you imagined it!
+Ready to finalize your script?
+Use these guidelines so we can bring your narrating voice vision to life!

 - Please specify at the top of your script, the type of narration you want (professional, conversational, sensitive).